 Tell us about your role: I find ways to promote our brands and campaigns to consumers in stores across the Gulf region.

 How do you work with water?
 The Gulf has some of the world’s lowest renewable water resources but has the highest consumption rates per capita.
 Research indicates that a major portion of this consumption comes from households and is three times higher than the world average.
 Awareness levels are exceptionally low and, in particular, discerning consumers are not willing to compromise water consumption over indulgent lifestyle choices.
 That’s why it’s so important that our campaigns must make an impact.

 How does your job support Unilever’s Sustainable Living Plan?
 With water so closely linked to the use of our products, Unilever Gulf has taken the onus to lead this agenda through the Water Savers initiative – a campaign to create awareness about water scarcity and educate consumers to reduce their water consumption.
 My work focuses on communicating these messages to shoppers.
 I also engage with retailers to help them set up, monitor and sustain sustainability best practices that help save water and electricity and reduce their carbon footprint.

 How does your work help people, communities or the environment?
-We have incorporated water-saving tips endorsed by the Dubai Electricity and Water Authority on promotional packs which have reached more than 700,000 consumers.
+We have incorporated water-saving tips on promotional packs which have reached more than 700,000 consumers.
 We’ve also forged partnerships with government bodies and large-scale retailers which have given our campaigns extra credibility while driving scale.

 What inspired you to get involved in this type of work?
 Sustainability is something I personally believe in.
 I think this is the right thing to do for our families, communities and the world at large.
 Additionally, the Unilever Sustainable Living Plan provides me with the perfect opportunity to bring together my work with my passion.